-Not only male recipients are not averse to female sexiness on advertising images, they also have an effect on women.
+Not only male recipients are not opposed to female sexiness on advertising images, but they also affect women.
 However, these prefer more subtle images (Gläßel, 2010, p.
 32).

 Image of people

-When ads with one or more products are combined with by the consumer identifiable people, a social technique that uses the friend scheme becomes active (Gläßel, 2010, p.
+When ads with one or more products are combined with people, a common technique that uses the friend scheme becomes active (Gläßel, 2010, p.
 31).
 The “friend” in the ad image is credited with more positive character traits and abilities than others.
 For example, “friends” may be parent-like individuals or sexually-attracting people.
 The “friend” is imitated and serves the observer to build up a sense of group affiliation (KroeberRiel, 1998, quoted in Gläßel, 2010, p.
 31).

-To be effective, however, certain laws of social interaction between people and their behavior must be taken into account, which are defined by social techniques (KroeberRiel, 1993, cited by Gläßel, 2010, p.
+To be effective, however, specific laws of social interaction between people and their behavior must be taken into account, which is defined by social techniques (KroeberRiel, 1993, cited by Gläßel, 2010, p.
 30).
-There are many perceptions of people specialized brain areas.
-The “fusiform gyrus”, the facial area, always lights up as soon as we see faces, not only in the real context, but also in advertising.
+There are many perceptions of people in specialized brain areas.
+The “fusiform gyrus”, the facial area, always lights up as soon as we see faces, not only in the real context but also in advertising.
 This facial area is directly linked to the emotional centers (Scheier & Held, 2006, cited by Weinbub, 2012, p.
 50).